List of Dungeons & Dragons deities: Archomentals

 Archomentals are powerful exemplary beings of the Elemental Planes and the rulers of the elementals.
 Although they are not truly rulers of their planes, archomentals like to consider themselves as much and often grant themselves regal titles like Prince or Princess.
 They are compared in the source material to the archfiends or celestial paragons, and are considered to be the elemental equivalent of such beings.

 Evil archomentals

 The evil archomentals are collectively known as the Princes of Elemental Evil.
+At their introduction in Fiend Folio (1981) reviewer Ed Greenwood considered them "worthy additions to any campaign".
 The five most famous are: